-The Beatles' fourth appearance on the BBC's Saturday Club radio show was recorded on this day at the Playhouse Theatre in London.
+The Beatles’ fourth appearance on the BBC’s Saturday Club radio show was recorded on 24 June 1963 at the Playhouse Theatre in London.

 The two-hour programme was broadcast on the BBC Light Programme service from 10am on Saturday 29 June 1963.
 None of the songs performed were included on the 1994 collection Live At The BBC, although the full session has circulated as bootleg recordings.

 Also on this day...